osct/openaccessrepository/docs/oar-shibboleth.rst

-If your institution has setup Single Sign-On solution based on Shibboleth, here are the steps to follow in order to integrate Shibboleth with Invenio 1.2.1 as a Service Provider.
+If your institution has setup Single Sign-On solution based on SAML, here are the steps to follow in order to integrate Shibboleth with Invenio 1.2.1 as a Service Provider.